Educator, MLA (1923-1927), MLA (1927-1932), Premier of Manitoba (1922-1943), MLA (1932-1936), MLA (1936-1940), MLA

 On 22 June 1909, he married Alice Wylie Bruce (1883-1971), with whom he had four sons: John Bruce Bracken (1911-2001), Allan Douglas Bracken (1913-2000), William Gordon Bracken (1914-2008), and George Murray Bracken (1916-1988).
 He was a member of the Masons (Assiniboine Lodge No. 114).
 He and his wife were inducted into the Manitoba Order of the Buffalo Hunt on the occasion of their 50th wedding anniversary, in 1959.
 He received an honorary degree from the University of Manitoba (1927) and was inducted posthumously to the Manitoba Agricultural Hall of Fame (1980).

-He retired to Manotick, south of Ottawa, to raise Jersey cows, Palimino horses, and Shetland ponies.
-He died at Ottawa, Ontario on 18 March 1969 and was buried in Rideauvale Cemetery at Kars, Ontario.
+He retired to Manotick, Ontario to raise Jersey cows, Palomino horses, and Shetland ponies.
+He died at Ottawa on 18 March 1969 and was buried in Rideauvale Cemetery at Kars, Ontario.
 There are papers at the Archives of Manitoba.
 In July 2016, a section of Highway 10 from the International Peace Garden to Riding Mountain National Park was named the John Bracken Highway in his honour.